-There exist a number of different state, county, and city laws that can be used to prohibit the presence of possessions on a hoarder’s front lawn.
-However, the regulation of this type of situation doesn’t end there and extends to the rules and regs established by a home owners association or HOA, if one exists in a particular neighborhood.
-In addition, if a hoarder is a tenant, the governing lease agreement may prohibit the presence of possessions on a front law.
+There exist a number of different states, county, and city laws that can be used to prohibit the presence of possessions on a hoarder’s front lawn.
+However, the regulation of this type of situation doesn’t end there and extends to the rules and regs established by a homeowners association or HOA, if one exists in a particular neighborhood.
+In addition, if a hoarder is a tenant, the governing lease agreement may prohibit the presence of possessions on a front lawn.

 Health Code Violations

 One set of legal restrictions that can prohibit a hoarder’s possessions from spilling onto a front lawn are what broadly can be called health code violations.
 The accumulation of certain types of items maintained by a hoarder on a front lawn can either contain hazardous substances or create situations in which a health hazard can occur.
 For example, what ends up on a hoarder’s front lawn may contain biohazardous substances.
 On the other hand, the items a hoarder ends up placed on a front yard may not be hazardous in and of themselves.
 Rather, they might be attractive to something that is hazardous, like rodents or other vermin.

 The presence of certain types of items that a hoarder permits to spill onto a front lawn can end up creating nuisance in violation of the law.
 Nuisance violations are broader than those associated with health code infractions.
 A nuisance need not be something that jeopardizes the health and welfare of people in the neighborhood.
 Rather, a nuisance is something that hampers the ability of others to enjoy their properties and the neighborhood.

 A nuisance can include something that presents a health risk.
 However, a nuisance can also be something that offends a person’s sense of smell or sight.
 Simply, junk piled in a front yard may stink and look horrible – scenarios which constitute a violation of applicable nuisance laws.